top of page

 Workforce Size: ~11,000 employees

-Context: A statewide corrections agency sought to embed trauma‑informed practices to better support staff and the individuals in their care.
+A statewide corrections agency wanted to embed trauma-informed practices to better support staff and the individuals in their care, with an emphasis on consistency across facilities.

-• Focused on building internal capacity: preparing key staff for a Train‑the‑Trainer pathway to sustain and scale practices statewide.
+• Built internal capacity by preparing key staff for a Train-the-Trainer pathway to sustain and scale the work statewide.

-• Participants report immediate, observable behavior changes in day‑to‑day interactions and supervision.
+• Participants reported immediate, observable behavior changes in day-to-day interactions and supervision.

-• Early cohorts demonstrate greater consistency in de‑escalation routines and shift briefings.
+• Early cohorts demonstrated greater consistency in de-escalation routines and shift briefings.

-• Expanded internal facilitator pool, improving sustainability and reach across facilities.
+• The internal facilitator pool expanded, improving sustainability and reach across facilities.

 “We saw practical tools we could use the next shift—not just theory.”